Add an Internet Access Rule

 If you see an Upgrade button, click it for information about enhanced functionality for this feature.

 We recommend that you create reusable components rather than adding source IP addresses directly to a rule.
-See Components for Internet Access Rules.
-For detailed tips and guidelines when configuring sources, see About Configuring Sources for Internet Access Rules.
+For more information, see Components for Internet Access Rules.

-• For Select sources, click in the white space beside the default value ("Any") and choose the configured source components in your organization.
-When you finish choosing your sources, click Done.
+- For Select sources, click in the white space beside the default value ("Any") and choose the configured source components in your organization.

 For descriptions of the different types of sources, including links to how to create reusable sources, see Components for Internet Access Rules.